jlevy/leximetry/src/leximetry/docs/prose_metrics.md

   - **Description:** Is the language readable and clear, with good command of language and correct spelling and grammar?

+  - **Value 0:** Cannot assess.
+    Content missing.
+Only use this if no content is present.

   - **Value 1:** Contains numerous spelling and punctuation errors and sentences with grammatical errors or that are hard to follow.
+    Use this for single-word or fragmentary content.

   - **Value 2:** Contains errors but is clear and understandable language.